-You have to ask, would Argentina made it to the 2014 final without Mascherano?
+You have to ask: would Argentina have made it to the 2014 final without Mascherano?
 Would they have lifted the trophy in 1986 had it not been for the brilliance of the young Batista at the time?

-THE PLAYERS MAY NOT ALWAYS WEAR THE NO.5 SHIRT, but they take up the position historically filled by the player wearing that number.
-It is said that the rivalry between Boca Juniors and River Plate was sparked when a defensive midfielder from River Plate wouldn’t wear the no.5 as he believed it to be symbolic of their crosstown enemies.
+The players may not always wear the number 5 shirt but they take up the position historically filled by the player wearing that number.
+It is said that the rivalry between Boca Juniors and River Plate was sparked when a defensive midfielder from River Plate wouldn’t wear the number 5 as he believed it to be symbolic of their crosstown enemies.

-The traditional Argentine tactic was to have two defensive-minded midfielders as part of a three man midfield.
-The no.5 would be the central one of the three and would primarily sit with the ability to dictate play.
-He would be the one to set the tempo, recycle possession, take the ball off the backline to start the attacks, and be the one that the defence use to set their starting position from.
+The traditional Argentine tactic was to have two defensive-minded midfielders as part of a three-man midfield.
+The number 5 would be the central one of the three and would primarily sit with the ability to dictate play.
+He would be the one to set the tempo, recycle possession, take the ball off the back line to start the attacks, and be the one that the defence use to set their starting position from.

 The role is an integral part of the Argentina system.
 Beside him you would have the roaming destroyer, capable of going box-to-box trying to win back possession.
-In England you could compare this role to the Southampton duo of Victor Wanyama and Morgan Schneirderlin.
+In England, you could compare this role to the former Tottenham duo of Victor Wanyama and Moussa Dembélé.
 The third man in this midfield trio would’ve been the one tasked with linking defence and attack.

 The quality at their disposal is highlighted when you look at who these players ply their club trade for.
 Both Fernandos, Redondo and Gago, turned out for Real Madrid.
 Diego Simeone played for Atlético Madrid and Inter Milan amongst many other teams.
 Mascherano, Biglia and Almeyda have all played at the highest European level.